 When you first exit Akihabara Station, one of the first Akihabara points of interest that you’ll find is Chuo Dori Street.
 It’s the main street and home to many anime and manga shops.

 The main street includes billboards for the latest anime and manga titles.
-As you walk down the street, you’ll pass one department store after another.
+Walking down the street, you’ll pass one department store after another.

-Don’t skip the side streets.
+Don’t skip the side streets, either.
 You’ll find smaller shops with interesting products catering to niche manga categories.

 Along with anime and manga, the area includes all the latest technologies.
 Check out the newest tablets, video games, televisions, computers, cameras, and other electronic goods.